acarabott/supercollider-sublime/README.md

 ## Features

-- Post window can open in a new tab, group, window, or output panel
+- Post window can open in a new tab, group, window, or output panel (see settings file)
 - Optional max length for post window
 - Post window scrolls if at the bottom, doesn't if user scrolls up
 - Fancy block evaluation, expands to lines containing brackets